 Periodically, the Company enters into derivative instruments with related parties to form a natural hedge for currency exchange rate exposures on intercompany obligations.
 These instruments are reflected in the consolidated balance sheets at fair value with changes in fair value recognized in earnings.
-Pre-tax losses (gains) recorded in the consolidated statements of income for the years ended December 31, 2018 and 2017 were \$124,306 and \$(405,497), respectively.
-After-tax losses (gains) in the consolidated statements of income for the years ended December 31, 2018 and 2017 were \$91,986 and \$(243,298), respectively.
+Pre-tax losses recorded in the consolidated statements of income for the years ended December 31, 2019 and 2018 were \$108,324 and \$124,306, respectively.
+After-tax losses in the consolidated statements of income for the years ended December 31, 2019 and 2018 were \$79,933 and \$91,986 respectively.